ServiceNowDevProgram/Hack4Good-Idea-Submission/README.md

 This project is a new **Hack4Good Ideation Portal**.
 The records you contribute will be ideas and app suggestions that will fuel future Hack4Good initiatives.
 You'll learn how to contribute records to a ServiceNow repo, and your contributions will directly support future social impact projects.

 Want to see what ideas have been submitted?
-Scroll down to see Seubmitted idea, or visit `https://YOUR-INSTANCE.service-now.com/h4g?id=h4g_submitted_ideas` (replace `YOUR-INSTANCE` with your ServiceNow instance subdomain) in your own instance after importing this repository.
+Scroll down to see submitted idea, or visit `https://YOUR-INSTANCE.service-now.com/h4g?id=h4g_submitted_ideas` (replace `YOUR-INSTANCE` with your ServiceNow instance subdomain) in your own instance after importing this repository.

 > [!IMPORTANT]
 > 🔔🔔🔔<br>